 15. KAWAI ES110

-The ES110 is no exception.
-This model features the Responsive Hammer Compact action with 88 full-size keys with a matte finish for a better grip.
-Even though the keyboard uses 2-sensor technology and doesn’t have simulated ivory/ebony keytops, it feels very responsive and nice to the touch.
+Kawai keyboards are known for their realistic keys and authentic sounds.
+It’s one of the most affordable digital pianos in the company’s line-up, but it also boasts a lot of features that make it worth the investment.
+The ES110 is no exception, as it features the responsive Hammer Compact action with 88 full-size keys and a matte finish for a better grip.
+It has 2-sensor technology and doesn’t have simulated ivory/ebony keytops, but it still feels very responsive and nice to the touch.

-There are 8 different piano tones recorded using different methods and equipment in order to recreate various nuances and characters of sound (studio, mellow, modern, etc.).
+There are 8 different piano tones recorded using different methods and equipment in order for the composer to recreate various nuances of sound, such as the mellow, modern studio.

 16. KORG D1 [BONUS]